poplatek/payment-methods-book/mobilepay/README.md

 - delay in money transfer
 - credit card to bank account only transfer of funds

 MobilePay has a delay in money transfers.
-In the evenings and over weekend it takes at least one day for the money to be transferred to the target account.
+If the target account is in Danske Bank, the money transfer is instantanous.
+If not, in the evenings and over weekend it takes at least one day for the money to be transferred to the target account.
 Also, MobilePay is not a bank account to bank account transfer system and transfers money from a credit card to a bank account, instead.

+MobilePay Strengths:
+- can register and use any Debit or Credit from a Finnish bank in Finland (probably similarly elsewhere) as long as the card is enabled to do Internet purchases
+- can register and use any Finnish bank account (probably similarly elsewhere)

 # Use Cases

+# Registration process

+TODO

+# Beginning of transaction

+Beginnings of purchases are often omitted in advert material.
+In the case of Danske MobilePay you need to do the following steps to ready the phone for payments:
+1. Unlock the phone screen if it is locked or activate the screen otherwise, e.g. w/a button press
+2. Start the MobilePay app if it is not already running
+3. Input the MobilePay personal PIN code

 # General